Connic

 Spam filters, recommendation systems, internal automation.
 No regulatory requirements beyond voluntary codes of conduct.
 Most AI applications today fall here.

-Here is the key insight: most AI agents in production today fall into the limited-risk or high-risk categories.
+The key insight: most AI agents in production today fall into the limited-risk or high-risk categories.
 If your agent talks to customers, processes personal data, or makes decisions that affect people, you have compliance obligations.
-The question is not whether the Act applies to you.
-It is whether you are ready.
+The question isn't whether the Act applies to you.
+It's whether you're ready.

 The Timeline Is Not Theoretical

 The EU AI Act uses a phased rollout.
 Some provisions are already enforced.
-Here is what has happened and what is coming:
+Here's what's happened and what's coming:

 February 2025